themorlan/openREM/docs/celery-linux.rst

 ######################################
-Daemonising Celery and Flower on Linux
+Daemonising Celery and Flower on Linux - Legacy
 ######################################

 Guides to daemonising Celery can be found in the Celery documentation at